kerdokurs/goto-app/README.md

 - Navigate into the app root directory
 - Run `npm i`
 - For **development** environment run `npm start`.
 This will start a Snowpack development server.
-- For **production** build run `npm run build`.
+- For **production (optimised)** build run `npm run build`.
 This will bundle the app to the `build` directory.
 There you can open the app.
 It is recommended to use a simple single-page-application server to run the app.
 I recommend live-server.

 ## Bugs